Meals on Wheels

-From cupcakes to chicken and waffles, crepes to pocket pies, just about anything your taste buds desire is being served out of food trucks, culinary carts or other restaurants on wheels.
+Taco trucks may have paved the way, but there's a whole new crop of mobile menu concepts that are joining the fleet.
+From cupcakes to chicken and waffles, crepes to pocket pies, just about anything your taste buds desire is being served on wheels.
 You'll find them on random street corners at lunch, camped out on the edge of local farmers markets each week and parked strategically between the nightclub and your car at 2 a.m.
 Face it, resistance is futile.

 Bernie's Burger Bus: Talk about old school.
 Bernie's Burger Bus is a newfangled take on the classic American hamburger.
 Everything is made from scratch using all natural Black Angus.
-And each burger has a school-based personality, from "The Principal" with bread-and-butter pickles and garlic roasted tomatoes (electives include bacon and Texas cheddar) to "The Kindergartners" two mini-burgers with bleu cheese and Applewood smoked bacon.
-The hand-cut fries are served with an aioli that's pretty spectacular. @BerniesBurgers
+And each burger has a school-based personality, from "The Principal" with bread-and-butter pickles and garlic roasted tomatoes (electives include bacon and Texas cheddar) to "The Kindergarteners" two mini-burgers with bleu cheese and Applewood smoked bacon.
+The hand cut fries are served with an aioli that's pretty spectacular. @BerniesBurgers

 It's a Wrap: The Thai steak wrap at It's a Wrap is a definite winner.
 So are the deep-fried macaroni and cheese balls.
 This particular truck is a frequent visitor to the City Hall Farmer's Market and other regular stops on the food truck circuit.
 Many of the options have an ethnic flare (chicken tikka masala) and are fairly healthy-except for those mac ‘n cheese balls of course. @ItsAWrapTruck